 10 Interesting Facts About St. Charles, IL

-Saint Charles, Illinois - The Pride of the Fox
+Welcome to St. Charles, Illinois - The Pride of the Fox

 - Originally named Charleston, it was later discovered that another Illinois city had the same name.
 S.S.
 Jones, a local lawyer, suggested it be renamed Saint Charles in 1839.

 - For over 40 years, St. Charles was the Pickle Capital of the World!
 While no pickles were ever known to be manufactured in town, PPI (Pickle Packers International) was a promotional marketing agency that laid its roots in St. Charles in the early 1960's.
-They promoted the benefits of pickles, producing pickle phones, purses, greeting cards and many more pickle branded items from the Pickle Packers International office on East Main Street in downtown.
+They promoted the benefits of pickles, producing pickle phones, purses, greeting cards, and many more pickle branded items from the Pickle Packers International office on East Main Street in downtown.
 Although PPI moved to Washington, DC in 2004, the legacy remains.

-- Established in 1881, the Cable Piano Company laid claim as the world's largest manufacturer of pianos & organs.
+- Established in 1881, the Cable Piano Company laid claim as the world's largest manufacturer of pianos and organs.
 In 1901 Cable built a factory along the Fox River in St. Charles.
 Shortly after the stock market crash, the factory began lay-offs and eventually closed its doors in 1938, at which time it was sold to Howell Furniture Company.
 Howell remained in St. Charles for nearly 50 years before it too closed its doors in 1980.
 The building was converted into a shopping center called Piano Factory Mall.
-The original site of the piano factory has been razed for condominiums & new shopping.
+The original site of the piano factory has been razed for condominiums and shopping.

 - The city of St. Charles is the Water Garden Capital of the World.
 Home to Aquascape, Inc., America's leader in the water features industry, Aquascape is responsible for several public water garden installations within the city.